-Through your speaker account you will be able to:
+The speaker account allows you to:

 - view your lecture schedule and abstract status

-- submit related abstracts and COI's
+- submit your abstracts and disclosures

-- view and accept your grant policy
+- review and accept your grant policy

-- reserve your hotel (when applicable)
+- book your hotel nights (if applicable)

 - update your personal information and bio

-- obtain your certificate(s) of attendance
+- retrieve your certificate of attendance

-- and much more...
+- announce your participation to attendees, and more...

 3. Abstract submission